ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 Note 6: Vendor Specific Telem means that they accomodate sensor additions to the vehicle and can display the information on certain Vendor specific TXs but do not send ArduPilot telemetry from the vehicle to ArduPilot compatible GCS or OpenTX display scripts.

+Note 7: The receiver must support i-BUS telemetry (look for a SENS port on the receiver or check the product specifications).

 Links to Radio Control Systems
 ==============================